-Every human being is able to see part of the visual spectrum of light.
+The human eye can see part of the visual spectrum of light.
 However, this is an extremely small segment of the electromagnetic spectrum.
 Just below the range of the human eye is infrared.
 Most people are familiar with equipment enabling soldiers or others to see in dark conditions.
 This equipment converts infrared light into visible light.

-This is the part of criteria used to determine that the universe is nearly 14 billion years old.
+This is all used to determine that the universe is nearly 14 billion years old.
 However, the age of the cosmos is not the only thing that inspires awe.
-Its scope and size has also enthralled mankind.
+Its scope and size have also enthralled mankind.

-It has only been in recent decades, thanks to technological advancements, that humanity has been able to determine the approximate size of the universe.
-When describing it, measurements with values of billions and trillions are used—in light years, not miles.
+It has only been in recent decades that scientists have been able to determine the approximate size of the universe.
+When describing it, measurements with values of billions and trillions are used—in light-years, not miles.
 Analogies and descriptions can help one appreciate our comparative microscopic size in relation to the cosmos.

 To make these distances more meaningful, we must shrink our universe to a more manageable scale.
 First, let’s reduce the Earth to the size of a grain of salt, making our planet 42.5 billion times smaller.